District 5 Council Representative

 Sue founded and coordinated educational workshops from 1985 until 2011 and served as a newsletter editor for this same time period.
 She has organized public forums on current issues, including religious freedom (2012) and healthcare reform (2008).

-Sue has seven years of experience on the Republican State Committee and was a delegate to the 2012 Republican National Convention.
+Sue has ten years of experience on the Republican State Committee and was a delegate to the 2012 Republican National Convention.
 She earned her BS in Nursing and worked professionally as a neurosurgical unit nurse at Children’s Hospital of Pittsburgh.
 Sue also holds a third-degree black belt in karate.

 District 5 Communities: